 If a curve first descends, and then goes up again, as in Fig. 15, presenting a concavity upwards, then clearly $\frac{dy}{dx}$ will first be negative, with diminishing values as the curve flattens, then will be zero at the point where the bottom of the trough of the curve is reached; and from this point onward $\frac{dy}{dx}$ will have positive values that go on increasing.
 In such a case y is said to pass by a minimum.
 The minimum value of y is not necessarily the smallest value of y, it is that value of y corresponding to the bottom of the trough; for instance, in Fig. 28 (p.
-99), the value of y corresponding to the bottom of the trough is 1, while y takes elsewhere values which are smaller than this.
+101), the value of y takes elsewhere values which are smaller than this.
 The characteristic of a minimum is that y must increase on either side of it.